freeCodeCamp/freeCodeCamp/docs/how-to-work-on-coding-challenges.md

 ## --video-solution--

-The number for the correct answer goes here.
+The number for the correct answer goes here, with an 'url of video explanation'.

 ````

 > [!NOTE]